inexglobal/pxt-iKB1z/README.md

-# iKB-1z block package for iKB-1 Board
+# iKB-1z block package for iKB-1 and iKB-1z Board

 powered by micro:bit